Illuminai/JVision/README.md

 </table>

 ### License
-LightHouse is licensed under the MIT license.
+Vision is licensed under the MIT license.